projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 ---
-title: Self-managed Kubernetes in AWS
+title: Self-managed Kubernetes in Amazon Web Services (AWS)
 description: Use Calico with a self-managed Kubernetes clsuter in Amazon Web Services.
 ---